TechKeep/TechKeep.github.io/_posts/2022-04-21-the-website-is-now-live-welcome-to-getxt-net.markdown

 <p>Welcome to TechKeep.net!</p>

 <p>As you probably already noticed, this website is very new.
-You might still encounter a few "lorem ipsums" every now and then as I get everything sorted.
+You might still encounter a few irregular occurences every now and then as I get everything sorted.
 That being said, I'm happy to finally have been able to publish this.
 It's been a long time coming, and frankly, I'm glad I pushed for it.</p>

 <h6>Who am I?</h6>
 <p>I'm a general developer.
 By that, I mean that I'm a programmer and I do a little bit of everything.
 I never went public before, so I figured it was time I finally did!</p>